Hydraulic cylinder: Operation

+Actual force measured during piston rod movement may exceed the calculated force by 20% or more due to friction created by seals and mounting end bushings.

+Hydraulic cylinder pistons rods are typically sized according to the force, including friction losses, needed to move a load, while avoiding piston rod buckling load, as can be assessed by ANSI T3.6.37 or ISO/TS 13725.
+To prevent the creation of force in excess of the piston rod buckling load by the hydraulic fluid, a hydraulic fluid relief valve in the hydraulic circuit of the cylinder can be set to relieve at a pressure below the buckling load pressure, assuming the relief valve can expel the hydraulic fluid accordingly.

+Shearing forces at the connection between the piston rod and mounting end or at the hydraulic cylinder base is another factor to consider when determining hydraulic cylinder reliability.

 Retraction force difference

 For double-acting single-rod cylinders, when the input and output pressures are reversed, there is a force difference between the two sides of the piston due to one side of the piston being covered by the rod attached to it.
 The cylinder rod reduces the surface area of the piston and reduces the force that can be applied for the retraction stroke.

 During the retraction stroke, if the oil is pumped into the head (or gland) at the rod end and the oil from the cap end flows back to the reservoir without pressure, the fluid pressure in the rod end is (Pull Force) / (piston area - piston rod area):